 The bar chart you’re aiming to produce should look like this:

-Are you up to the challenge of creating this chart using a SELECT statement?
+Are you up for the challenge of creating this chart using a SELECT statement?

-Modify the display so the bar starts at the minimum score, indicates where the average lies, and ends at the maximum score.
-Here is an example:
+Modify the display so that the bar will start at the minimum score.
+It should indicate where the average lies and ends at the maximum score.
+Refer to the image below as an example: